 Layers of corn tortillas, zesty beans and veggies, and spicy sauce are baked up to bubbly perfection to make this mouth-watering vegan enchilada casserole.
 Absolutely delicious and easy enough for a weeknight!

 Also, I kind of just like enchilada casserole better than regular old enchiladas.
-I can't say why.
 I think there's something about sinking my fork into a big old tortilla casserole made with layers of zesty fillings and sauce.
-Oh, the enchilada sauce!
-There's a lot of it, and sauce is the best part of enchiladas if you ask me.

 How It's Made

-Arrange half or your filling over the tortillas, followed by a second layer of tortillas, then the other half of your filling, then a third layer of tortillas, and top it all off with another layer of sauce.
+Arrange half of the bean filling over the tortillas, then repeat with a second layer of tortillas, a second layer of filling, and finally top it off with a final layer of tortillas.
+Bake that casserole until it's hot and bubbly!

 More Vegan Casseroles